pyglet/pyglet/README.md

 and other visually rich applications.
 It supports windowing, user interface event handling, Joysticks, OpenGL graphics, loading images and videos, and playing sounds and music. *pyglet* works on Windows, OS X and Linux.

+> :exclamation: :exclamation: A major pyglet update has just been released (v2.0).
+This brings many new exciting features, but also some necessary breaking changes.
+If your game/application has suddenly stopped working, please read the [migration section in the development guide](https://pyglet.readthedocs.io/en/master/programming_guide/migration.html)

-> :warning: The `pyglet-1.5-maintenance` branch is the current stable release.
-The `master` branch contains the development code for the upcoming 2.0 release, and may be unstable. **If you want to do a pull request, please target the `pyglet-1.5-maintenance` branch where appropriate**.
+> :warning: The `master` branch contains the latest major release.
+The previous version pyglet is tracked in the `pyglet-1.5-maintenance` branch. **If you want to do a pull request for the previous release, please target the appropriate maintenance branch**.

 * pyglet [documentation]
 * pyglet on [PyPI]